-Spokane is one of 16 communities in Washington State identified by the WA Department of Ecology that is overburdened and highly impacted by criteria air pollution with relatively high particulate matter pollution (PM 2.5) (Air Quality Program, 2023).
+Spokane is one of 16 communities in Washington State identified by the WA Department of Ecology that is overburdened and highly impacted by criteria air pollution with relatively high particulate matter pollution (PM 2.5) (Washington State Department of Ecology Air Quality Program, 2023).
 Though residential wood burning, mobile sources like cars, trucks, trains, and dust from construction and agriculture are other primary sources of air pollution in Spokane and Spokane Valley, respiratory illness (e.g., asthma or Chronic Obstructive Respiratory Disease) and respiratory illness-related hospitalizations will become more common due to declining air quality from more frequent and intense wildfires, increased pollen production, and increased ground-level ozone (Chang., et al., 2023).
 Studies project that by the mid-21st century, Spokane County may experience increased illness and mortality rates due to elevated ground-level ozone concentrations associated with higher temperatures (Jackson, 2009).
 Members of the TEG reported that Tribal populations, including Elders and children, are already significantly affected by poor air quality during wildfire smoke events.
 They also note that clinics have reported increased cases of respiratory illness, asthma complications, and cardiovascular issues during heavy smoke periods.
+Across the youth, climate justice, and Northeast Spokane focus groups, worsening air quality due to wildfire smoke was a top concern.
+Participants noted the impact of poor air quality are especially difficult for certain groups, such as those with asthma, disabilities, lowincome, or poor housing.